Edit Page

 Run with MongoDB

-RESTHeart’s default configuration has all the MongoDB plugins activated, giving you all the cool features like the REST, GraphQL, and Websocket APIs.
+RESTHeart’s default configuration activates all MongoDB plugins, providing features like the REST, GraphQL, and WebSocket APIs.

-If you want to use the Websocket API and handle Transactions, you’ll need to run MongoDB as a Replica Set.
+To use the WebSocket API and handle Transactions, you need to run MongoDB as a Replica Set.

 Note

-To get RESTHeart and MongoDB up and running, use these commands:
+To start RESTHeart and MongoDB, use these commands:

 # start MongoDB as single instance Replica Set